 However, the audience are not amused.
 They are disgusted that the rich in society are always doing evil and try to protect themselves by creating awareness that they are affluent people who can always bail themselves out in times of trouble.
-This is reflected when Mr Birling says, “.
+This is reflected when Mr Birling says, “..

-..
+.
 I was an alderman for years-and Lord Mayor two years ago-and I’m still on the bench-so I know the Brumley police officers pretty well-and I thought I’d never seen you before.”
 Here, Mr Birling tries to intimidate the inspector and scare him off the case.

-When the family learns that the inspector was fake, Mr Birling reacts with excitement and says.
+When the family learns that the inspector was fake, Mr Birling reacts with excitement and says.”By jingo!
+A fake!”
+This is because his family reputation will not be harmed so he reacts with excitement.
+Eric however reacts differently against his fathers comments.
+Nevertheless a confirmation from the chief constable gives them a sigh of relief.
 At this point, the audience are disgusted and dislike the negative response coming from the older generation of the Birling Family (Mr and Mrs Birling) because when they realise that the inspector is fake and a fraud, Mr Birling comments joyfully saying, “Already we have discovered one important fact – that the fellow was a fraud and we’ve been hoaxed.”J.